Newsletter: A monthly brief of new insights on important economic, financial and policy issues.

 Global economic outlook reports and other in-depth data-driven analyses on longer-term global trends on key issues such as demographics, labor markets and automation, and China.

 This report examines Trump administration policies and actions and the House Republican border tax adjustment (BAT) in the context of the United States’ traditional open market advocacy.
 While the adoption of the proposed BAT would take the effective U.S. tariff back to levels not seen since World War II and is, therefore, highly unlikely, we conclude that administration actions to date are within established norms of international trade policy.
-We further note that large multilateral trade negotiations like TPP are victims of their own past success in virtually eliminating many tariffs and have pushed into much more contentious issues like labor and environmental standards, intellectual property, and legal arrangements, which will make them more politically difficult to approve in the future.

 This report assesses the impact of President-elect Trump’s policies on the U.S. economy and global inflation, building on our June outlook for higher commodity prices and emerging market growth.
 We discuss President-elect Trump’s policies, their likely timeline and effects, and how they compare to President Reagan’s, highlighting the very different economic conditions that Trump inherits compared to Reagan.